 Danielle wears many hats at the nursery, but her favorite task is stocking the perennial section.
-“In the Spring its creeping phlox & hellebores.
-Summer its echinacea, nepeta, lavender, and hosta.
-The fall is sedum, asters and so many others,” Danielle says with a rather crazed look in her eye!
+“In the spring it’s creeping phlox & hellebores.
+In the summer it’s echinacea, nepeta, lavender, and hosta.
+During the fall it’s sedum, asters and so many others,” Danielle says with a rather crazed look in her eye!
 “I get to make sure we have tons of ornamental grasses and decide what new perennial introductions to bring into the garden center.
 Every year this section gets bigger and I get to buy more and more.”
 Danielle came to Holly Days Nursery fresh out of college.
 Initially hired to work in the garden center, owners Torrey and John Rose immediately recognized her leadership capabilities and natural business sense.
-Today, as a nursery manager, Danielle plays a key role in the day-to-day functions of the nursery – purchasing product, IT, advertising and marketing, and employee staffing.
-She brings 20+ years of experience to the HDN team.
+Today, as a nursery manager, Danielle plays a key role in the day-to-day functions of the nursery – purchasing products, IT, advertising / marketing, and employee staffing.
+She brings 20+ years of experience to the Holly Days Nursery team.
 “Looking back,” Danielle notes, “Though I haven’t traveled far physically in my career, I have been able to see Holly Days grow from a small wholesale-only garden center to one of the largest retail, wholesale and design/build landscape nurseries in the area.
 I am proud of knowing I was a big part of that growth.”

 Ryan is a part of the design/build division at HDN and is responsible for all aspects of design at HDN.
 He works directly with other project managers, as well as his own projects to create formal CAD designs and 3D renderings for prospective clients.
 Ryan excels at technology and works often assisting with graphic design and advertising aspects of the business.
 Ryan also performs site visits and is part of our estimating department for outdoor living and master planning projects.
-When the project has been conceptually designed and visualized for the client, Ryan acquires and submits permits and variance applications for our customers, as well as works with other required consultants on a project-specific basis, including architects, engineers, and builders.
+When the project has been conceptually designed and visualized for the client, Ryan submits and acquires permits and variance applications for our customers, as well as works with other required consultants on a project-specific basis, including architects, engineers, and builders.
 “I would love to master plan and visual your outdoor project with you from start to completion.”
 He says.
 Ryan has worked at HDN 4+ years right out of college and has worked to grow himself as a professional in the field.
-He is currently working on this License as a PA Registered Landscape Architect and finishing his degree in Real Estate Development.
-Ryan is a member of the PA Chapter of (ASLA), as well as a member of (ULI) Urban Land Institute.
+He is currently working on his license as a PA Registered Landscape Architect and finishing his degree in Real Estate Development.
+Ryan is a member of the PA Chapter of American Society of Landscape Architects (ASLA), as well as a member of (ULI) Urban Land Institute.

-Larry is our lead mason here at HDN and can be found out on a job site daily.
-Larry focuses on our masonry projects using natural stone and veneer and specializes in fine craftsmanship for outdoor living space projects particularly at HDN.
+Larry is our lead mason here at Holly Days and can be found out on a job site daily.
+Larry focuses on our masonry projects using natural stone and veneer and specializes in fine craftsmanship for outdoor living space projects completed by Holly Days Nursery.
 Larry has taken pride in the vast number of masonry projects he has been a part of, reaching from North Jersey to the Jersey Shore and of course locally, including Bucks, Montgomery and Philadelphia Counties.
 He enjoys seeing the smiles on customer’s faces when their dream project has gone from blueprint to reality.
-Larry Is a graduate of Central Bucks School District and Middle Bucks Technical School.
-Larry has worked with HDN for over 5 years, bringing 45 years of in the field experience to HDN and to your custom projects.
-Larry was also awarded the “Pop-Pop of the Year award several years in a row!
+Larry is a graduate of Central Bucks School District and Middle Bucks Technical School.
+Larry has worked with Holly Days Nursery for over 5 years, bringing 45 years of in the field experience to your custom projects.
+Larry was also awarded the “Pop-Pop of the Year” award several years in a row!